cedricg909-stack/productivity-app-Public-no-README./replit.md

 # Overview

 This is a Productivity Tips Pro application - a full-stack web application that displays and manages productivity tips.
 The app allows users to browse tips by category, search for specific tips, favorite tips, and add new tips.
-It features a modern glassmorphism design with a React frontend and Express.js backend, using PostgreSQL for data persistence.
+It features a modern glassmorphism design with a React frontend and Express.js backend, using in-memory storage for development.
+The application now contains over 50 comprehensive productivity tips across 8 categories including Leadership, Technology, Time Management, Planning, Focus & Concentration, Efficiency, Wellness, and Organization.

 # User Preferences